antonio-dropulic/tmmt/README.md

 ## Notes:

-I've played around with two pointer implementation of the validation algorithm.
-It made initialization much faster. $O(log(N))$ instead $O(N^2)$ where N is validation window size.
-But validation time was still slower.
-Both validation implementations are bounded by $O(N)$.

-My initial idea driving the implementation was that validating elements and extending the mine is more important than initialization.
-If assume that block values in the mine are non zero, or at least that the initialization sequence has less than two zeroes.
-Then we come to an iteration count bound on every mine: $VALIDATION_WINDOW_SIZE * log(Block::SIZE) - 1$.
-Imagine we start with a validation window of all ones.
-Next validation window that has the smallest elements possible is a validation window [2,2, ... , 3].
-Next one doubles, and so forth.

-This suggests that my initial idea was flawed.
-I now want to make tests that test the duration of creation and maximum number of iterations.
-(Current tests seem decent enough).
-This may change my perception of how the two pointer implementation performs.
+Two competing implementations are given.
+One using the hash map and one using the two pointer approach.
+Initially I thought of initialization as negligible - validation window is limited, number of incoming blocks isn't - and the idea was to have `try_extend_one` to be as fast as possible.
+That is what hash map implementation was meant to do.
+Having difficulty creating a criterion test for `try_extend_one` I realized I have misjudged the problem.

+The key idea I missed when analyzing the problem was that the sequence of values that can be given for validation is limited.
+If we assume the initial values are non zero (Idea not enforced in the code, but still reasonable given uniform datasets).
+Then the number of iterations over `try_extend_one` is necessarily bounded.
+Imagine we start with a validation window size N with all ones: `[1; N]`.
+The smallest value we can then validate is 2. and we can do that N - 1 times before we have to double the smallest value.
+That means the iteration count is bounded by $N * Block::BITS$.

+This suggests `TwoPointerMine` is better.
+Current tests reflect that as `create_and_extend _many` runs significantly faster for said implementation.